AdTurds – Adverts that are shit Bad adverts. Badverts

 Peugeot 206 - Sculptor

-Great soundtrack, nice idea.
+A great soundtrack and nice idea for the 206, a car with the impossible task of replacing the Peugeot 205.
 Would have been even better if the result had been an Austin Ambassador.

 Citroen C5 - Unmistakeably German

-Witty and so well executed, even down the phenomenally German-looking bloke in the ad.
-Part of a current push by volume manufacturers to take their cars upmarket towards BMW, Mercedes and the like.
-Because of stuff like this - and ever-improving products - that push is working, to some extent.
+This Citroen C5 advert is beautifully witty and so well executed, even down the phenomenally German-looking bloke in the ad.
+It was part of a push in the mid-Noughties from virtually all volume manufacturers to take their cars upmarket towards BMW, Mercedes and the like.
+Because of adverts like this it worked a little bit.
+But you’ll be hard pushed to find many C5 on the road.
+See also: Renault Vel Satis, Renault Laguna, Peugeot 607, Seat Exeo, Volkswagen Phaeton.

 Honda - Impossible Dream

-This looks great and it's quite affecting.
+This generic Honda advert looks great and it’s quite affecting.
 But its actually telling the story of Honda through various semi-hidden details and references.
-As such it's kind of a piece of corporate art, but it looks great so what the hell?
+As such it’s kind of a piece of corporate art, but it looks great so what the hell?

 Volkswagen Golf - Night Driving

-This is simply one of my favourite things ever.
+This VW Golf car advert is simply one of my favourite things ever.
 Richard Burton reads Dylan Thomas over Cliff Martinez.
 Stunning.
 Beautiful.
 Moving.
 Simply incredible.

 Citroen C4 - Transformer

-Wonderful bonkers stuff from Citroen, with two adverts that suit its leftfield, quirky brand image superbly.
-Pity they're for the C4, probably one of the more boring cars on the road.
+Wonderful bonkers stuff from Citroen, with two car adverts that suit its leftfield, quirky brand image superbly.
+Pity they’re for the C4, probably one of the more boring cars on the road.
+But these advert firmly align Citroen with cutting-edge technology, which is never a bad idea when you’re selling cars.
+Increasingly they’re gadgets on wheels, after all.

 Honda Civic - Choir